Jacob the tree climbing lion in Queen Elizabeth National Park

 Meanwhile thanks to the Uganda Conservation Foundation.
-They put incomparable efforts in conserving the wildlife and the welfare of the wildlife rangers in the different parks in Uganda.
-They believe that when ranger patrols and veterinary teams can access hard-to-reach areas and treat wounded animals, wildlife populations stand the best chance of growth, this is seen on how periodically they are working on treating Jacob’s wound with the help of the Uganda Wildlife Authority which has full mandate of conserving the wildlife in Uganda.
+They put incomparable efforts into conserving the wildlife and the welfare of the wildlife rangers in the different parks in Uganda.
+They believe that when ranger patrols and veterinary teams can access hard-to-reach areas and treat wounded animals, wildlife populations stand the best chance of growth, this is seen in how periodically they are working on treating Jacob’s wound with the help of the Uganda Wildlife Authority which has full mandate of conserving the wildlife in Uganda.

 One most important aspects is the passion the staff of Uganda Conservation Foundation and Uganda Wildlife Authority has towards helping Jacob recover from the pain while on your safari to Queen Elizabeth National Park, Ishasha sector, the element of lions climbing the trees to higher altitudes and relax in the branches during hot hours of the day will make you feel the burden the injured lion has to climb and as well matching the pace at which the pride members move the park.

-How about being part of the support team in the fight against poaching and related illegal activities in the wildlife conservation areas or the work of the rangers in conserving the wildlife.
-However most animals are endangered and it is only through our efforts that we conserve them for the next generations.
+How about being part of the support team in the fight against poaching and related illegal activities in the wildlife conservation areas or the work of the rangers in conserving wildlife?
+However, most animals are endangered and it is only through our efforts that we conserve them for the next generations.

 The Kigezi wildlife reserve with the spread of fig trees as well as the Ishasha sector known for the bigger number of fig trees and the northern sector of Queen Elizabeth with the Euphorbia trees create the best habitat for the lions to climb incomparable to any other national park.